An anal fissure is a tear or crack, in the anus and anal canal. It can be acute or chronic and causes a lot of pain.

 - Botox injection to paralyze the anal muscle and relax spasm

 The best way to minimize the risk of anal fissure is to make lifestyle changes.
-If that doesn’t help then do not delay your treatment and consult the best proctologist for anal fissure.
+If that doesn’t help then do not delay your treatment and consult the best proctologist for anal fissure treatment.